Initiatives 2006 -

 2014 / 10 / 22 Response to division head’s “Merit Salary Review 2014” letter (the annual report card the division head hands to each child).
 I point out, among others, that the School’s and the Division’s “priorities” listed in the letter are neither the outcome of, nor have been endorsed by a School Board decision or division meeting (i.e., they are the Dean’s and the Division Head’s priorities), and that making “the development of more collaborative faculty research” a priority means that HKUST management chooses the type of research to be favored at HKUST, which also happens to be the type of research conducted by the dean and those he brought with him.
 Here

 2014 / 10 / 23 I lodge a grievance against the Provost and the Dean of SHSS about a system design failure in the merit review that directly impacts on how I am being evaluated (here): A merit review committee cannot reasonably review the service of a colleague when service is solely the outcome of division head and dean orders of who is to do what (all “service” assignments within HKUST are made top-down).
 Since I served on every committee I was asked to serve on (and did so perfectly well), I have fulfilled the requirement for “excellent performance,” which, however, was not the evaluation that my service received.
 The President rejects my grievance (here) with the claim that it does not fall “within the scope of the Staff Grievance Procedure.”
 I disagree.
 I lodge a grievance with the Council Chair against the President for violating the Staff Grievance Procedures (here), and the Council Chair sides with the President (here).
 The system failure that I point out is never addressed; it remains a convenient channel for manager’s cronyism.
+A summary of my altogether two grievances (this one and the previous one of December 2013), is here.

 I conclude that justice cannot be had within HKUST since even the Staff Grievance Procedures are easily side-stepped by the power holders with the simple, evidence-free assertion that my grievance does not fall under the Staff Grievance Procedures (now done twice).
 The next step would be the judicial system outside HKUST.
 That hurdle is high since the playing field is so uneven: limited resources at my end, virtually unlimited public funds (university resources) for the President and the Council Chair.